-(1) certificate application
+(1)certificate application

 Users must submit an application form to the KEK GRID RA by paper documents.
 User administrator of the KEK GRID RA examines the request according to this document [3.1.9 Authentication of individual identity].
 If the application is approved, then the KEK GRID RA will inform the KEK GRID CA that the request has been approved.
-Paper documents are brought by hand from the KEK GRID RA to the KEK GRID CA. Then, the KEK GRID CA will issue a user name (10 digits random characters) and a password (10 digits random characters are provided and minimum 10 digits are requested when a user change) which will be used for obtaining a certificate from the CA server on-line.
+Paper documents are brought by hand from the KEK GRID RA to the KEK GRID CA. Then, the KEK GRID CA will issue a user name and a password a password (random characters, and users are requested to change the initial password to new one which must be at least 10 characters long) which will be used for obtaining a certificate from the CA server on-line.
 The issued user name and password are recorded on the paper and sent to the applicant by mail or FAX.
 Detailed procedure for certificate application is described in "KEK GRID CA Enrollment Manual" which is available on the KEK GRID CA repository.

-(2) certificate enrollment
+(2)certificate enrollment